mrprfrm/informatorium/Architecture/REST.md

 - `409 Conflict`: The request could not be completed due to a conflict with the current state of the resource.
 - `500 Internal Server Error`: The server encountered an unexpected condition that prevented it from fulfilling the request.

-Besides the status code, the system state is often contained in the response body, which the client uses to react appropriately.
-Sometimes, the state is described implicitly, such as when the client deduces state from the number of fields in the response body.
-In other cases, the state is explicitly described using boolean fields like `isClosed` or `isAvailable`.

-Instead of hardcoding URLs for actions based on system state, REST offers a mechanism to return available actions dynamically within the response.
-This approach is known as **HATEOAS**.
+> The list above includes the most common HTTP status codes in RESTful APIs, but it does not restrict the use of other valid codes.
+Status codes serve as a way to determine the appropriate response behavior before processing the request body.

 ## HATEOAS

+Status code handlers are just the first step in response processing and are often insufficient for handling domain-specific states.
+Sometimes, state is inferred from response conditions, while in other cases, it is explicitly represented by boolean fields like `isClosed` or `isAvailable`.

+Rather than hardcoding URLs for actions based on system state, REST employs **HATEOAS**, which dynamically provides available actions within the response.

 **HATEOAS (Hypermedia as the Engine of Application State)** is a REST architectural constraint that allows the client to interact with the server using links contained in a response rather than hardcoding URLs.
 This enables the server to modify the API structure without breaking the client.